 a.
 The Tax Officer shall credit or refund all overpayments of taxes, all taxes erroneously or illegally assessed or collected, all penalties collected without authority, and all taxes that are found unjustly assessed or excessive in amount, or wrongfully collected.

 b.
-A taxpayer who claims to have paid a tax which was not due under this ordinance may, on or before the expiration of four (4) years after the date set for the filing of the annual or final return for the year or the date the tax was paid, whichever is later, petition the Tax Officer in writing to refund the amount so paid.
+A taxpayer who claims to have paid a tax which was not due under this Ordinance may, on or before the expiration of four (4) years after the date set for the filing of the annual or final return for the year or the date the tax was paid, whichever is later, petition the Tax Officer in writing to refund the amount so paid.
 If the annual return reflects an overpayment or credit in excess of the tax, the declaration on the return constitutes a claim for refund.
 If the Tax Officer agrees that the taxpayer's claim is valid, the amount of the overpayment, at the request of the taxpayer, shall be refunded to the taxpayer or credited against any current or subsequent tax liability.
-If the taxpayer disagrees with the Tax Officer's conclusion on the matter, the taxpayer may appeal the matter to the Tribal Court within 30 days after receipt of notice of the Tax Officer's decision.
+If the taxpayer disagrees with the Tax Officer's conclusion on the matter, the taxpayer may appeal the matter to the Tribal Court within thirty (30) days after receipt of notice of the Tax Officer's decision.

 c.
-Interest at the rate of 1% per month shall be added to a refund 45 days after the due date or date the return is filed, whichever is later.
+Interest at the rate of one percent (1%) per month shall be added to a refund forty-five (45) days after the due date or date the return is filed, whichever is later.

-11.14.
+12.14.
 Violations.
-It shall be unlawful and a violation of this ordinance for any person to:
+It shall be unlawful and a violation of this Ordinance for any person to:

 a.
-Fail or refuse to make a return required by the ordinance, within the time specified in this ordinance, or make, aid, abet, or assist another in making a false or fraudulent return or false statement in a return required by this ordinance with intent to defraud the Tribe or to evade the payment of the tax, or any part of the tax, imposed by this ordinance.
+Fail or refuse to make a return, within the time specified, required by this Ordinance, or make, aid, abet, or assist another in making a false or fraudulent return or false statement in a return required by this Ordinance with intent to defraud the Tribe or to evade the payment of the tax, or any part of the tax, imposed by this Ordinance.

 b.
-Aid, abet, or assist another in an attempt to evade the payment of the tax, or any part of the tax, imposed by this ordinance.
+Aid, abet, or assist another in an attempt to evade the payment of the tax, or any part of the tax, imposed by this Ordinance.

 c.
-Make or permit to be made for himself or for any business or association any false return or a false statement in a return, either in whole or in part, required by this ordinance.
+Make or permit to be made for oneself or for any business or association any false return or a false statement in a return, either in whole or in part, required by this Ordinance.

 d.
 Make, aid, abet, or assist another in making a false or fraudulent certification to the Tax Department that his principal place of residence is located within the Agreement Area with the intent to defraud the Tribe or to evade the payment of a tax, or any part of a tax, under any applicable Tribal tax ordinance.